-You’ll pass through Tongue at some point on your trip along the north coast of Scotland.
+You’ll pass through Tongue in Scotland at some point on your trip along the north coast.
 It’s unavoidable.
 Tongue is a pleasant enough place but is certainly no sprawling metropolis – just like a lot of the towns on the NC500 route.
 Despite that, it’s still a useful place to pick up some supplies or find a comfy bed for the night.

 It’s also a great base for walking the straightforward and rewarding Ben Hope, or exploring some of the lovely beaches surrounding it.
 Whether you’re heading clockwise or anti-clockwise on your Scotland road trip, this is what you’ll need to know about Tongue.

 - Climb Ben Hope and Cool Down in a Natural Pool

 - Stay in Achnanclach Bothy and Wild Swim in Loch Loyal

 - Check out Torrisdale Bay and Skinnet Beach